SENSAAS/sensaas/README.md

 ## Run meta-sensaas.py

-1. If you want to process a sdf file containing several molecules as for example several conformers for Target and Source:
+1. If you want to process a sdf file containing several molecules as for example several conformers for Target and/or Source:

  		python meta-sensaas.py molecules-target.sdf molecules-source.sdf